solana-labs/solana/book/src/htlc.md

 Another way to look at HTLC is that it is a protocol to eliminate [counterparty risk] where one side of a trade could default on their obligation.

-The key requirements for HTLC is that a ledger supports time-locked transactions, meaning a transaction that won't be executed until at a later point in time.
-And conditional transactions with message digest instructions.
+The key requirements for HTLC is that a DLT supports time-locked transactions, meaning a transaction that won't be executed until a later point in time.
+And also supports message digest verification instruction.

 ## Atomic Swaps